 Nova Southeastern University is a public institution of higher learning that was established in 1964.
 Its original name was the Nova University of Advanced Technology.
 In World War II, the campus was used to train Navy pilots; with taxiways still used as roads at present.
 The school operates a satellite campus in Puerto Rico.

 16. Norwich University

 Norwich University offers a Master of Science in Information Security & Assurance degree program that can be completed entirely online.
-Norwich University’s MS Cyber Security online degree offers students eight areas of specialization — Forensics, Investigation Response Management, Infrastructure, Cyber Crime, Vulnerability, Project Management, and Cyber Law.
-Norwich’s masters in cyber security online degree requires the completion of six — 11-week classes, for a total of 36 credit units.
+The school’s MS Cyber Security online degree offers students eight areas of specialization.
+They include Forensics, Investigation Response Management, Infrastructure, Cyber Crime, Vulnerability, Project Management, and Cyber Law.
+Norwich’s master in cyber security online degree requires the completion of six — 11-week classes, for a total of 36 credit units.
 Norwich’s transfer credit policy is handled on a case-by-case basis; the school allows up to twelve transfer credits.
 The cyber security graduate program is generally finished in 1.5 through 2 years.

 Norwich University was established in 1819 and holds the distinction of being the oldest private military college in the nation.
 Norwich University is recognized as the birthplace of the Reserves Officers’ Training Corps — the ROTC.
 Captain Alden Partridge, a distinguished military educator, believed in the concept of Citizen-Soldier — Norwich University represents this belief.